 You may have seen many an insta pic of fabulously dressed men on a wall, looking chic and divine.
-However, they’re more likely there to see the sheer volume of creativity and design that is on display for a solid 4 days; to inspire a nation of chic dressers.
-You’ll see editors, stylists, influencers and of course; designers there in abundance and its where you’ll most likely see all new tailoring/men’s collections inspired by.
+However, they’re more likely there to see the sheer volume of creativity and design that is held here for 4 days, to inspire a nation of chic dressers.
+You’ll see editors, stylists, influencers and of course; designers there in abundance and it's where you’ll most likely see all new collections inspired from.

 This is not an extension of men’s collections, but a trade show, where buyers will be purchasing most of their collections from artisans and chic designers alike.
 You’ll then see it make waves in store.
 These won’t be found in just any store, but more to the high end.

-Pitti is known for the ‘peacocks’ those that stand out and make a clear statement that they’re into their style.
-However, alongside that, you’ll find those who are secretly stylish, with their elegant, understated looks, choosing a subtle but superb mix of textures and colours over loud and vibrant.
+Pitti is known for the ‘peacocks’, those that stand out and make a clear statement that they’re into their style.
+However, alongside that, you’ll find those who are elegant, understated, choosing a subtle but superb mix of textures and colours.

-Pitti is set in Florence, so you may understandably come to the assumption that the influences will all be Italian centric.
+Pitti is set in Florence, so you may view it as Italian centric.
 However, it’s the Japanese who are very poignant here in their style, with Scandinavians tapping them closely on the shoulder behind.